 Serbian uniformsIn 1914 a new olive greenish-grey service uniform began to be issued, but by the outbreak of war only the first Ban had received it.
-The second Ban wore the coloured peace-time uniforms that had belonged to the first Ban, and the third Ban wore civilian clothes or national dress.
+The second Ban wore the colored peace-time uniforms that had belonged to the first Ban, and the third Ban wore civilian clothes or national dress.

 The 1912 uniform consisted of a stiff kepi for officers with brown leather peak and chin strap, and piping around the crown.
-On the front was worn an oval enamel cockade in the national colours – white, blue and red.
+On the front was worn an oval enamel cockade in the national colors – white, blue and red.
 Other ranks had a side cap in similar cut to the kepi but without a peak or cockade.

-The tunic was single-breasted with stand collar (in coloured velvet for officers), fly-front, breast and side pockets with three-pointed flaps, and round piped cuffs.
+The tunic was single-breasted with stand collar (in colored velvet for officers), fly-front, breast and side pockets with three-pointed flaps, and round piped cuffs.
 Other ranks had matching shoulder straps with a roll on the right one.
 Other ranks wore loose breeches which were tight from knee to ankle, with low marching boots or Opanki.
 Officers had piped breeches which were worn with either black riding boots, or brown ankle boots and leather gaiters.
 Generals had scarlet Lampassen.
 The other ranks’ greatcoat was double-breasted with large fall collar and two rows of six buttons, side pockets, turn-back cuffs and half-belt.
-It was worn with collar patches in the arm colour.
+It was worn with collar patches in the arm color.